APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The user submits the form.

 The system receives the details and writes the new account record to the (User Accounts) data store.

+UC-02: Login
+Author: Gabriel Villanueva Priority: High

+Purpose
+To allow registered users (Patient, Owner, Dentist, Receptionist) to securely access the system using their credentials.

+Actors
+Owner

+Dentist

+Receptionist

+Patient

+Requirement Traceability
+BR-02: All users (Owner, Patient, Dentist, Receptionist) must be able to log in to the system.

+Preconditions
+The user is accessing the clinic system's login page.

+The user has an existing account in the "User Accounts" data store.

+Postconditions
+On Success: The user is authenticated, a session is created, and the system grants them access based on their role.

+On Failure: The user remains unauthenticated and is notified of the login failure.

+Basic Flow
+The user navigates to the login page.

+The system displays the login form.

+The user submits their "Login Credentials" (username and password).

+The system queries the (User Accounts) data store to find a matching record.

+If credentials are valid, the system grants access.

+Alternative Flow (Login Failure)
+7a1: The system validates credentials and finds they are "If Invalid".

+7a2: The system sends a "Login Status (Failed)" message.

+7a3: The user is shown an error message (e.g., "Invalid username or password.").